By Megan Hale. Last Updated 4th July 2025.

 Claim For A Criminal Injury With A No Win No Fee Solicitor

 Our panel of No Win No Fee solicitors could help you receive compensation.
-A No Win No Fee agreement is a way for claimants to fund legal representation for their claims, which could be otherwise expensive.
+A No Win No Fee agreement is a way for claimants to fund representation for their claims without the prospect of mounting solicitor fees.

-- Not take any legal fees from you if your claim is not successful.
+- Not take any solicitor fees from you if your claim is not successful.

 Ask Our Team To Calculate Your Criminal Injuries Compensation Settlement